-- 1. Coordinate with public safety and health agencies to create a comprehensive emergency plan, including establishing evacuation routes in Kensington.
-(3-68) - 2.
-Improve pedestrian safety and roadway infrastructure with designated paths, ongoing maintenance, illuminated crossings, delineated on-street parking spaces along major roads, and ADA facilities. - 3.
+- 1. Facilitate the development of a comprehensive emergency plan with public safety and health agencies, including designated evacuation routes in Kensington. - 2.
+Improve pedestrian safety and roadway infrastructure with designated paths, ongoing maintenance, illuminated crossings, stop signs, traffic calming measures, on-street parking spaces along Arlington Avenue and Colusa Circle, and ADA facilities. - 3.
 Complete sidewalk gaps throughout Kensington, especially near schools and transit stops. - 4.
-Underground utilities to reduce fire hazards and improve community safety and appearance. - 5.
-Prioritize review of projects incorporating community-serving medical facilities and services.
+Coordinate with PG&E to underground utilities to reduce fire hazards and improve community safety and appearance. - 5.
+Explore financial assistance programs to help Kensington residents maintain and upgrade their homes and implement seismic safety improvements. - 6.
+Review the view protection ordinance to ensure that it adequately addresses issues such as view blockage by trees and vegetation. - 7.
+Develop programs to maintain and improve Kensington's public pedestrian path system. - 8.
+Support the replacement or updating of police and fire facilities with new or modernized facilities that meet Kensington's long-term needs.